Dearborn Public Library

 January, 2017

 Approved a change to the Unattended Children policy requiring all children under the age of 13 to be accompanied by someone 18 years or older.
-Previously children under six could be under the supervision of someone as young as 13.

 March, 2017